EV Charging Station Guidelines

 This is the cost charged to the user for all electricity consumed from SLCC's system while recharging a vehicle's battery.

-• A 15-minute grace period is provided to move the vehicle
+- A 30-minute grace period is provided to allow drivers time to return and move their vehicle.

 Taxes